THAT WHICH IS PERFECT

-"I will preserve thee, and give thee for a covenant of the people."
+“I will preserve you and give you as a covenant to the people.”
 Such is the calling of Christ and of every member of His Body.
 The saints are the royal priesthood and they shall reign with Christ over the nations of the earth.

 Why could the Lord claim that the person who sees Him sees the Father?
 It is because the Lord and the Father are One.

 The saints are called to be an eternally indivisible part of that Oneness.